ckeditor/ckeditor4-docs/guides/dev/framed/README.md

 	</body>
 	</html>

+## Classic Editing Demo

+See the [working "Classic Editor" sample](http://sdk.ckeditor.com/samples/classic.html) that showcases a few usage scenarios for classic editing.

 ## Further Reading

 Check the following articles to learn more about other editor types and learn how to get and save the editor data: